deepshah1065/CPE487/README.md

 END IF;
 ```

+The same was applied to all 8 bats.
 Some bats award zero points, adding risk and strategy to where the ball lands.

 ---

 ## Attempts and Game Over Logic

 The game includes a limited number of attempts.
 Each time the ball reaches the bottom, one attempt is consumed.
-The attempts decrement from 5,4,3,2, to 1 which allows 5 attempts.
+The attempts decrement from 5, 4, 3, 2, to 1 which allows 5 attempts.
 When no attempts remain, the game ends.

 ```vhdl
 IF attempts1 > "0001" THEN